It’s the most wonderful time of the year! With the guests all arriving the greeters are thriving; we’re so glad they’re here.

 - Participatory aids – Make sure that it is easy for a first timer to fully participate in every element of the service.
 Pens in the rows if you ask them to fill out a card, etc. Putting things on the screen if you want the audience to recite.
 Saying, “Take out your Bible…” but not providing one or just putting the words on the screen or printed in a bulletin.

 - Offering – asking guests to give.
 I was invited to a special Christmas service where the audience was asked to give…3 times!
 As a guest it was not a good first impression.

-Ultimately you want to create an experience that would make a first time guest feel completely at home so that someday they might make it their home.
+Ultimately you want to create an experience that would make first-time guests feel completely at home so that someday they might make it their home.

 They’re evaluating the friendliness of the church based on the people in their row.

-That means you need to inform your folks that company’s coming and we want to make a great first impression.
+That means you must inform your folks that company’s coming, and we want to make a great first impression.
 Help your people understand that they need to be nice to the people walking through the doors.

 Showing people the difference that Jesus makes is something every single member can do through the power of a simple smile.

 The bad news is that customer service is at an all-time low in the commercial industry.

 The good news is that even a little friendliness stands out.

 Love your guests in such a way that they sense the presence of God in your church, and they’ll be back!